 - Green tea improves metabolism by 5% in just 24 hours and keeps it high throughout the day.

 - Drinking 5 cups of green tea may help you shed 5 pounds in a month.
 Green tea also assists the body in flushing out the toxins.
-Thus, it helps to calm bloating caused by water retention.
+Thus, it helps to prevent bloating caused by water retention.

 - Asparagus is a very low-calorie vegetable.
 It contains merely 4 calories per spear.